zephyrproject-rtos/zephyr/tests/ztest/error_hook/README.txt

 Limitation of this usage
 ========================

-Trigger a fatal error in ISR context, that will cause problem due to the interrupt stack is already abnormal when we want to continue other test case, we do not recover it so far.
+Trigger a fatal error or catch an assert failure in ISR context, that will cause problem due to the interrupt stack is already abnormal when we want to continue other test case, we do not recover it so far.

 ---------------------------------------------------------------------------